KyleRoarty/gem5_docker/README.md

 ## gem5 in docker for machine learning
 ### What is it?
 This builds a docker image that contains gem5, ROCm, and MIOpen (using HIP).
-It's intended for running machine learning programs in the APU model in the GCN3 branch of gem5.
+It's intended for running machine learning/machine intelligence programs in the APU model in the GCN3 branch of gem5.

 The container uses ROCm 1.6.2; This can be overridden when building the docker image.